and their stories /29

 Many published accounts attribute the street’s origins from land ceded by the Grey Nuns in lieu of municipal taxation.
 This is, in part, true; however, it is an oversimplification.
 The Sisters of Charity of the General Hospital of Montreal (Grey Nuns) did cede 50,710 feet of property to the town in 1901.

 That brings us to the end of the street’s origins and the etymology of its name.
-Interestingly, the word ‘kitchener’ entered the English vocabulary, in 1897, as a noun describing a person likened to Lord Kitchener having an imposing personality.
+Interestingly, the word ‘kitchener’ entered the English vocabulary, in 1897, as a noun describing a person who, like Lord Kitchener, had an imposing personality.

-At this point, we will step back in time and become acquainted with some to the street’s former residents
+At this point, we will step back in time and become acquainted with some of the street’s former residents

 336 Kitchener (former civic number)

 Lt.-Col. William Barton Clark, President, C. O. Clark & Brothers Ltd., bell manufacturers (1949)

 Leopold M. Fortier, President, Fortier & Company, stockbrokers (1949)

 (formerly 352 – the civic number was changed in 1957)

 Nevil Norton Evans, Chemistry Professor, McGill University (1948)